yhrgintoki/robotfeeding-website/content/tutorials/first_steps.md

 $ roscore
 {{< / highlight >}}

-In a new window, launch teleop.
+In a new window, ssh into the car, then launch teleop.

 {{< highlight bash >}}
 $ roslaunch mushr_base teleop.launch
 {{< / highlight >}}

-You should see the lidar spinning and be able to steer with the controller.
+You should see the lidar spinning and be able to steer with the controller, by holding down the left bumper, which acts as a safety, and moving the joysticks to accelerate and steer, as shown in the diagram below.

+{{< figure src="/tutorials/first_steps/teleop_controls.png" caption="" width="350">}}
 ## Setup Wi-Fi (Optional)
 If you want to install additional software on the car, or be able to use the internet on your laptop while connected to the car then you will want to set the car up with a static IP instead of it's own network.
 To do this, you will need to plug a monitor, keyboard, and mouse into the car.
 The keyboard/mouse can go in any of the USB ports, Wi-Fi setup does not require the sensors to be connected.